nopponcha/argocd-devops/README.md

 5. ## Sync Policy
 **selfHeal**: Ensures that Argo CD will automatically restore the desired state if any manual changes are made to the application replicas.
 **prune**: Removes resources from the cluster if they are deleted from the Git repository.
-**syncOptions**: Additional options for syncing, such as creating missing namespaces and disabling Helm chart caching.
+**syncOp tions**: Additional options for syncing, such as creating missing namespaces and disabling Helm chart caching.

 ## Final Output
 This configuration will result in the creation of multiple Argo CD applications based on the directories found in the specified Git repository (helm-value/scbconnect/*/*).
 For each directory, an application will be created with the following details: